shubham1436/insightedge-flight-delay-demo/article/article.md

 #### 'Model training' Spark job

-Model training job is one-time job which designed to do model initial training and store it in the InsightEdge data grid so the model can be used during the second job.
+Model training job is one-time job which designed to do model initial training and store it in the data grid so the model can be used during the second job.
 We won't drill deep into details of machine learning algorithms and decision tree model training, you can familiarize yourself with it in Carol McDonald's blog post which was mentioned earlier.

 Job consists of next simple steps:

-1. Load data and split it on training and testing part and save testing part for second job usage.
+1. Load data, split it on training and testing part, save testing part for second job usage.
 We will use the same [data set](https://github.com/InsightEdge/insightedge-python-demo/blob/master/data/flights_jan_2014.csv) as in Carol McDonald's blog.
 ```python
 flight_data_file = ...
 sc = SparkContext(appName="Flight prediction model training")